-Background to Edward’s Birth
+Background to the Birth of King Edward VI

 Henry married Jane Seymour on 30th May 1536.
 He was overjoyed when she announced her pregnancy in the Spring of 1537.